Edfred1/Contextual-Music-Crafter/README.md

 ### 0. (Optional) Analyze an existing MIDI first

 If you want to start from an existing MIDI structure, run a quick analysis first and derive a compact plan you can feed into the generator.
+After analysis, you can directly optimize a subset of tracks or add a new context‑aware track across all parts from within the analyzer.
 See the section "Music Analyzer (optional)" below for details.

 ### 1. Optional Legacy Tools (single parts & quick edits)